• Skip to main content

 Instructions

-1. Chop the thick end of 1 or 2 garlic scapes – you’ll have to eyeball it since garlics scapes are all different sizes.
+1. Chop the thick end of 1 or 2 garlic scapes – you’ll have to eyeball it since garlic scapes are all different sizes.
 You’ll need a heaping tablespoon of finely diced scapes so go from there.
+If you don't have garlic scapes just use regular garlic.

-2. Cut a small wedge of lemon and juice it.
+2. Cut a small chunk of lemon and juice it.

 3. You’ll need a glass jar for this – anything on hand will do.
 To the jar, add olive oil, white wine vinegar, the finely diced garlic scapes, honey, Dijon mustard, salt, pepper and lemon juice.
 If you are using any optional add-ons like chives, basil or parsley you can add that now.
 I had some chopped parsley on hand so I used that, but it’s not required.

 4. Put the lid on the jar and shake until everything is well combined.
 Give it a taste to see if you want to add more salt and pepper.
-It tastes great now but will be even better once it sits overnight.
+It will taste good after you make it, but will be even better once it sits overnight.

 Did you make this recipe?